|About Charles krauthammer|

 “This too is progressing well but as usual is intense and slow.
 Nonetheless, I am determined to make it back.
 I’ve got to — I can’t let you guys have all the fun,” the statement further said.

-Now, Bret Baier had another update from the influential personality.
-During Special Report with Bret Baier, the anchor read out an email he received from Krauthammer on May 14.
+And then, on May 14, 2018 during Special Report with Bret Baier, the anchor read out an email he received from Krauthammer stating that the worst was over!

 The statement read, “The worst now appears to be behind me, and I’m finally getting back on track with the rehab schedule that will eventually get me home.”